wpmetabox/docsv2/docs/fields/file-input.md

 ## Data

-This field saves the file URL in the database.
+This field saves the input file URL in the database.

 ## Template usage